History of Cades Cove

 Hyatt Lane is a road that crosses the Cove and joined the Cades Cove Road (now known as the Rich Mountain Road).
 It serves as a direct route out of the Cove from the south for those going to Tuckaleechee and Maryville.
 It can be used as a shortcut out of the Cove.
 Cades Cove Road was an Indian trail that served as the first route into the Cove for many settlers.
 It served for nearly one hundred years as the main road to Tuckaleeechee.
 The state built the present road in 1920.
-It is twelve miles long, and leads to the Smoky Mountains Park.
+It is twelve miles long, and leads to the Great Smoky Mountains National Park.
 The view is phenomenal, giving you glimpses of the entirety of Cades Cove.

 Another road built from a trail is Copper Road Trail, built into a wagon trail by Joe Cooper.
 It was built to Maryville in the 1830s.
 Today it is a ten-mile foot trail near the Foothills Parkway.
 If you look closely, you can still see the ruts and groves of even more roads throughout the Cove.